Vieloooo/DSL4Lise/README.md

 - LangAliceGen: the language behind AliceGen.
 This language is the DSL targets the rental leasing domain, which provides the based syntax to create a new rental lease.
 - LangAliceGen.sandbox: A interface for users to generate and export rental leases.
 This provides two main functions:
     - A dynamic form to create new lease forms.
-    - An text generator which convert rental lease instances to Json files.
+    - An text generator which can serialize rental lease instances to Json files.

 ## AliceVerify